apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

-Let's make some schema types now based on these queries and mutations, starting with the `Query` and `Mutation` types which are the entry points into a schema.
+Let's make some schema types based on these queries and mutations, starting with the `Query` and `Mutation` types which are the entry points into a schema.

 ```js
 type Query {